ncatlab/nlab-content/pages/3/5/6/1/1653/content.md

 Cheng measurable spaces and measurable functions between them form a [[topological concrete category]].

-### In dream universes
+### In dream mathematics

-While measure theory only gets more complicated in constructive mathematics, it becomes much easier in [[dream universe|dream mathematics]].
+While measure theory only gets more complicated in constructive mathematics, it becomes much easier in [[dream mathematics]].

 ... more coming ...